dcmi/dc-srap/docs/examples/book-chapter.md

   dct:contributor "Braunstein, Laura" ;
   dct:contributor "Golomb, Liorah" ;
   dct:publisher [
-    a srap:Organization ;
+    a foaf:Organization ;
-    srap:name "Association of College and Research Libraries" ] ;
+    foaf:name "Association of College and Research Libraries" ] ;
   dct:title "Centering our Values: A Framework for Digital Humanities in the Library" ;
   dct:format "application/pdf" ;